For any other questions, please contact [email protected]

 We want to hear about you so we can provide our applicants with the best access to the programme.
-We are looking for applicants who write with the most passion about STEM, regardless of any level of prior experience with research.
+We are looking for applicants who write with enthusiasm for research, regardless of any level of prior experience with research.

-Instead of a cover letter, we ask three questions about what interests you about studying for a PhD, what interests you in STEM, and what is most appealing about the In2research programme.
+Instead of a cover letter, we ask three questions about what interests you about studying for a postgraduate research degree, what interests you in your specific research subject, and what is most appealing about the In2research programme.

-If you’re struggling with these questions, you may want to take a brief look into what being a PhD student involves, to reflect on what in your degree you most enjoyed so far and why, and consider the aspects of our programme description found on our website most appeal to you and why.
+If you’re struggling with these questions, you may want to take a brief look into what being a postgraduate research student involves, reflect on what in your degree you most enjoy most and why, and consider the aspects of our programme description found on our website that most appeal to you and why.